Logo

 In 2000, Danny McManus set the CFL record with six straight seasons throwing for at least 4,000 yards.

-Danny McManus turned 38 during the 2003 CFL season, and the retirement talk was coming in hard.
+Danny McManus turned 38 during the 2003 CFL season and there was speculation he might retire following the season.

 Danny McManus might have been hurt by the loss of preferred target Darren Flutie to retirement.